syarul/detect-reserved-keywords/README.md

 # detect-reserved-keywords
-Simple tool to detect reserved words/keywords used as object properties in a javascript file
+Simple tool to detect reserved words used as object properties in a javascript file

 # To install